Esoterical/voron_canbus/README.md

 To actually create a CAN network in your system, your Pi needs some sort of device to act as a CAN adapter (think of it like a USB network card, or USB wifi dongle).
 The simplest plug-and-play option is to use a dedicated USB to Can device such as the BigTreeTech U2C or the Mellow Fly UTOC (other devices exist as well).
 The second "cheaper" option is to actually utilise your printer mainboard (ie. Octopus or Spider board) to function as a usb-can bridge for klipper.
 We'll cover both options, but you only need to choose one.

 # Dedicated USB CAN device

+**IF YOU HAVE A BTT U2C V2.1 THEN PLEASE FLASH IT WITH THE LATEST VERSION OF V2 FIRMWARE FROM THE GITHUB AS THE SHIPPED FIRMWARE MAY HAVE BUGS https://github.com/bigtreetech/U2C**

 If you want to use a dedicated USB CAN devcice, then it should be as  simple as plugging it in to your Pi via USB. ***You shouldn't have to flash anything to this U2C/UTOC/etc device first, they are meant to come pre-installed with the necessary firmware.
 They do NOT run Klipper***.
 You can test if it is working by running an `lsusb` command (from an SSH terminal to your pi).
 Most common USB CAN devices will show up as a "Geschwister Schneider CAN adapter" when they are working properly: